linux-test-project/ltp/doc/users/quick_start.rst

 Installation and tests execution
 ================================

-Basics requirements to build LTP are the following:
+Basic requirements to build LTP are the following:

 * git
 * autoconf